biqiongyu/Insight_Perfume_Match/README.md

 # Insight_Perfume_Match
 Perfume Match: a new way to find your next perfume.

 PerfumeMatch is a Flask-based descriptive perfume recommendation web-app that I developed during Insight.
+This folder include all the data and codes.

 Please check: www.perfumematchcc.com

 Main metrics that were used: